-- with us as appropriate, including complying with any notification requirements (e.g. notifications required under Principle 11 and SUP 15). - 11.
+- which could affect the firm's ability to continue to provide adequate services to its customers and which could result in serious detriment to them. - 12.
 Our Handbook will continue to apply to a firm in an insolvency procedure while it remains authorised.
 We also have statutory powers to get involved and this differs depending on the insolvency procedure and type of regulated firm (that is, authorised or formerly authorised, appointed representative or a firm which is or has been carrying out regulated activities without permissions).
-A prospective IP can search the FCA Register to determine the regulatory status of a firm.
-They should also check for any previous or trading names that the firm may have had on the FCA Register in addition to the current registered name.